pts/tinyveracrypt/README.txt

 ext4 extra disk space has to be used (except possibly with a fake 1K FAT filesystem).

-Q14.
+Q15.
 What are the dependencies of tinyveracrypt?
 """"""""""""""""""""""""""""""""""""""""""""""""
+For creating and examining encrypted volumes, only Python 2.x is needed.

-It needs Python 2.5, 2.6 or 2.7 (no external package are needed), or Python 2.4 with hashlib or pycrypto. tinyveracrypt doesn't work with Python 3.
+More specific info about the Python versions: tinyveracrypt needs Python 2.5, 2.6 or 2.7 (no external package are needed), or Python 2.4 with hashlib or pycrypto.
+The recommended Python version is Python 2.7 (2.7.8 or later) with OpenSSL bindings (the _ssl module).
+(OpenSSL's SHA-512 implementation has key derivation from passphrase much faster than the default SHA-512 in Python.) tinyveracrypt doesn't work with Python 3.

 For opening encrypted volumes, a Linux system with the dmsetup(8) tool is also needed, with root access (e.g. sudo).

-Q15.
+Q16.
 Does a VeraCrypt volume have an unencrypted UUID?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""
 No, by design it's impossible to distinguish an encrypted VeraCrypt volume from random garbage without knowing the passphrase.